-At approximately 1:24 a.m. on Monday, July 22, 1957, at the intersection of Rosecrans Avenue and Sepulveda Boulevard, El Segundo Police Officers Richard Phillips and Milton Curtis observed a car run the red light.
-Officer Curtis and Officer Phillips pursued the vehicle until the suspect pulled over near Pacific Avenue, a semi-rural road fringed with trees, fields and a large oil refinery.
+At approximately 1:24AM on July 22, 1957, at the intersection of Rosecrans Ave/Sepulveda Blvd, El Segundo, police officers Richard Phillips and Milton Curtis observed a car run the red light.
+Officers Phillips and Curtis pursued the vehicle until the suspect pulled over on Rosecrans near Palm Ave, a semi-rural road fringed with trees, fields, and a large oil refinery.

-Within a minute and a half later the suspect produced a firearm and shot Officer Phillips several times in the back as he walked back toward his squad car.
-In the midst of the commotion, Officer Phillips was able to return fire.
+Within a minute-and-a-half the suspect produced a firearm and shot Officer Phillips three times in the back as he was writing the suspect a citation.
+The suspect then shot Officer Curtis three times while seated in the squad car.
+As the suspect was attempting to flee, Officer Phillips was able to return fire.
 One bullet struck the suspect in the back, the second and third hit the suspect’s stolen vehicle.
-The suspect then walked over to Officer Curtis and shot him three times at pointblank range as he sat in the squad car alerting dispatch of the shooting.
+The suspect drove several blocks, abandoned his vehicle, fled, and hid in the residential area of Manhattan Beach.

-Twenty-eight-year-old Officer Richard Phillips and his twenty-five-year-old partner, Officer Milton Curtis, were both happily married with a total of five children between them at the time of their brutal murders.
+Twenty-eight year old officer Richard Phillips and his twenty-five year old partner, Officer Milton Curtis, were both happily married with a total of five children between them at the time of their brutal murders.